 To learn more about this type of OE, read Social Considerations of Imaginational Intensity.
-I wrote it at the request of a concerned parent who contacted me.
+I wrote it (with the help of a gifted and 2e expert) at the request of a concerned parent who contacted me.

 Children with this intensity have almost ceaseless energy.
 As you might expect, this can take the form of fidgetiness, sleeplessness or compulsive talking.
 It also can manifest itself in ways, ranging from competitiveness and doodling, to tics or compulsive organizing.

 Parents, educators and clinicians who are familiar with the term “overexcitability” often consider this phenomenon to be negative – partly because of the word “over” in its name.
 And also due to the undesirable ways in which these mannerisms can reveal themselves.

 These intensities can be wonderful too, though – for “kite kids” themselves, and for anyone watching them experience life on such a deep level.
 As a parent, I find it fascinating.

 This bright side of overexcitabilities article on educationaladvacement.org does a wonderful job of explaining this further.
 I hope you enjoy reading it as much as I did.